eX-Mech/pymech/README.md

 # pymech

-Python scripts for nek5000 and simson
+A Python suite of routines for *Nek5000* and *Simson*.

 by Jacopo Canton and Nicolò Fabbiane (in alphabetical order)<br>
-January, 2016
+October, 2017

+Read the full documentation at [Pymech doc](http://pymech.readthedocs.io).